 Guess what happened next?
 I was passed back to my GP which he for one, couldn’t understand how it had ‘been dealt with’ and why my follow-up appointment was so rushed.
 I took a course of the medication and it didn’t work.
 This was after I tried Laxido, Lactulose, Senna, Movicol, Dulcolax etc. so you can imagine how frustrating it was.

 As advised from the consultant, there’s no way to cure slow transit constipation.
 But it was interesting to hear that it’s a symptom rather than a condition on its own.
-Whenever I look up slow transit constipation, I see a lot of web pages referring to the STC in children more than adults.
+Whenever I look up slow transit constipation, I see a lot of web pages relating to slow transit constipation being more common in children than adults.

 It’s quite annoying because my body always seems to be, let’s say, a bit odd.
 For example, my diagnosis of hypertension (high blood pressure) at the age of 23.
 I often wonder if the constipation, high blood pressure, migraines and sensitivity to coldness causing blue/grey hands are all linked together in some kind of way – perhaps thyroid related?
 However, blood test usually reveal ‘borderline’ or ‘normal’ results.

 The slow transit constipation doesn’t go away but I’ve just got to learn different ways of coping.
 I try to eat less portions but still make sure I’m having enough food and fluids intake.
 Mostly, chia seeds and prunes help me to digest food.
 My stomach can go from flat to a huge ball and it’s very uncomfortable.
 Just the other day, my boyfriend asked me when did I last go to the toilet.
 Other than a night out where one drop of Malibu had me running to the nearest toilet, I honestly can’t remember.

 There are still occasions where I cry because of the pain.
 Digesting food is the most important thing for me.
 Without it I’m weak and let’s face it, a little grumpy too.
 We all need food!